SatyrDiamond/my-stars/README.md

 - [spicetify/spicetify-cli](https://github.com/spicetify/spicetify-cli) - Command-line tool to customize Spotify client.
 Supports Windows, MacOS, and Linux.
 - [obra/Youtube2Webpage](https://github.com/obra/Youtube2Webpage) - I learn much better from text than from videos
 - [jasoncoon/led-mapper](https://github.com/jasoncoon/led-mapper) - An online tool to generate and visualize maps for irregular and/or gapped LED layouts, for use with FastLED, Pixelblaze and other libraries.
-- [plasma-umass/scalene](https://github.com/plasma-umass/scalene) - Scalene: a high-performance, high-precision CPU, GPU, and memory profiler for Python with AI-powered optimization proposals
 - [qsniyg/maxurl](https://github.com/qsniyg/maxurl) - Finds larger/original versions of images and videos
-- [dosyago/DownloadNet](https://github.com/dosyago/DownloadNet) - 💾 DownloadNet - All content your browse online available offline.
+- [dosyago/DownloadNet](https://github.com/dosyago/DownloadNet) - 💾 DownloadNet - All content you browse online available offline.
 Search through the full-text of all pages in your browser history. ⭐️ Star to support our work!
 - [jamiebuilds/the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) - :snowman: Possibly the smallest compiler ever
 - [open-duelyst/duelyst](https://github.com/open-duelyst/duelyst) - Duelyst is a digital collectible card game and turn-based strategy hybrid, developed by Counterplay Games.
 - [pulse-browser/browser](https://github.com/pulse-browser/browser) - Pulse Browser: An experimental firefox fork